merokudao/dApp-sdk/CONTRIBUTING.md

 	5. `types`: `dist/messaging-coolorg/src/index.d.ts`.
 Update this as per your code.
 	6. `keywords`: A set of keywords describing.
 We will add keywords `meroku`, `dApp-sdk` to any keywords you already have.
 	7. `"publishConfig": {"access": "public"}` To enable publishing of this package.
 You should do this only after the feature is ready.
-	8. You need to specify the `"repository"` property with the specifcation described below.
+	8. You need to specify the `"repository"` property with the specification described below.
  	9. At a minimum following scripts are needed
 		1. `build` - To build the project.
 		2. `test` - To test the project
+  10. A `README` file that explains a high level usage and details of the package.

 An example config is below